 How to Calculate EMP Radius?

-The following steps outline how to calculate the EMP Radius:
+The following steps outline how this calculator computes the EMP Radius using its simplified scaling relationship:

-1. First, determine the yield of the nuclear device (Y) in kilotons.
+1. First, determine the yield of the device (Y) in kilotons (kt) of TNT equivalent (convert units if needed).

-2. Next, use the constant factor (K) appropriate for the conditions, which is assumed to be 1.3 in this calculator.
+2. Next, use the scaling constant (K) used by this calculator, which is assumed to be 1.3 here.

 3. Next, gather the formula from above = R = K * sqrt(Y).